Bira/octopus-carnival/_drafts/wir-mm-4e-roc.md

 "Roc" here refers to a large group of related creatures, all of which are gigantic birds of prey with ties to the Elemental Chaos.
-They're non-sapient beasts, and behave much like their smaller mundane counterparts but on a larger scale.
+They're non-sapient beasts, and behave much like their mundane counterparts but on a larger scale.

 Giants love rocs, and often train for use as pets and companions.
 This is one of the rare cases where the giant's pet is larger than the giant itself - all rocs